luigisaetta/mcp-oci-integration/README.md

 * To put the right configuration, to connect to DB, in config_private.py.

 The code is available [here](./mcp_semantic_search_with_iam.py).

+Access to Oracle 23AI Vector Search is through the **new** [langchain-oci integration library](https://github.com/oracle/langchain-oracle)

 ## Adding security
 If you want to put your **MCP** server in production, you need to add security, at several levels.